 Studies of acute airflow limitation in asthma indicate that beta-agonists are as effectively delivered by metered dose inhaler and spacer as by nebuliser (Cates 2006) [evidence level I].
 The applicability of this evidence to patients with COPD is unknown.
 There is evidence in patients with a COPD exacerbation that a dry powder inhaler delivering formoterol is as effective in improving lung function as a metered dose inhaler delivering salbutamol, with or without a spacer device (Selroos 2009) [evidence level II].
 An adequate dose should be used.
 The dose equivalent to 5 mg of salbutamol delivered by nebuliser is 8-10 puffs of 100mcg salbutamol by metered dose inhaler and spacer.
 Limited evidence indicates dry powder inhalers are as effective as other delivery devices for the administration of short-acting bronchodilators in the setting of exacerbations of COPD (Selroos 2009) [evidence level II].
-Airflow in the nebuliser should be avoided as this may worsen carbon dioxide retention (Bardsley 2018).
+Airflow in the nebuliser should be 6 L per minute or higher to achieve an appropriate aerosol, but using high- flow oxygen should be avoided as this may worsen carbon dioxide retention (Bardsley 2018).